Ajwinarski/AutoInvestBot/README.md

 # Auto Invest Bot

-An automated investment bot.
+An automated investment bot used for market analysis and informed decision making.
+Paper trading functionality will be implemented to allow users to test market strategies using the tool. **Myself and the contributers to this application do not take responsibility for profits and losses made using this application.
+This is mearly a tool meant to be used for making better market decisions **

 ## Getting Started

-Sign up for a free account at alpaca.markets.
-Once you've verified your email and signed in, select the `Go to Paper Account` in the left menu bar.
-Here you will see your *paper money* which can be used for risk-free algorithm investment testing.
-On this page you will also find your `API_KEY` and `API_SECRET` parameters which will need to be input in the config.py file.
+In the process of changing paper trading platforms.
+More information and development on this to come soon.

 ### Prerequisites

-[VSCode](https://code.visualstudio.com/download) will be the IDE used for this project.
 [Python 3.6](https://www.python.org/downloads/) and above is required.
+For developers, [VSCode](https://code.visualstudio.com/download) will be the IDE used for this project.

 ### Installing

-Open a new VSCode terminal and run the following command(s):
+Open a new terminal in the repo folder and run the following command(s):

 ```
 pip3 install --user --upgrade pip